pulumi/docs/content/docs/reference/pkg/azure-nextgen/logic/integrationaccountagreement.md

 {
     public MyStack()
     {
-        var integrationAccountAgreement = new AzureNextGen.Logic.Latest.IntegrationAccountAgreement("integrationAccountAgreement", new AzureNextGen.Logic.Latest.IntegrationAccountAgreementArgs
+        var integrationAccountAgreement = new AzureNextGen.Logic.IntegrationAccountAgreement("integrationAccountAgreement", new AzureNextGen.Logic.IntegrationAccountAgreementArgs
         {
             AgreementName = "testAgreement",
             AgreementType = "AS2",
-            Content = new AzureNextGen.Logic.Latest.Inputs.AgreementContentArgs
+            Content = new AzureNextGen.Logic.Inputs.AgreementContentArgs
             {
-                AS2 = new AzureNextGen.Logic.Latest.Inputs.AS2AgreementContentArgs
+                AS2 = new AzureNextGen.Logic.Inputs.AS2AgreementContentArgs
                 {
-                    ReceiveAgreement = new AzureNextGen.Logic.Latest.Inputs.AS2OneWayAgreementArgs
+                    ReceiveAgreement = new AzureNextGen.Logic.Inputs.AS2OneWayAgreementArgs
                     {
-                        ProtocolSettings = new AzureNextGen.Logic.Latest.Inputs.AS2ProtocolSettingsArgs
+                        ProtocolSettings = new AzureNextGen.Logic.Inputs.AS2ProtocolSettingsArgs
                         {
-                            AcknowledgementConnectionSettings = new AzureNextGen.Logic.Latest.Inputs.AS2AcknowledgementConnectionSettingsArgs
+                            AcknowledgementConnectionSettings = new AzureNextGen.Logic.Inputs.AS2AcknowledgementConnectionSettingsArgs
                             {
                                 IgnoreCertificateNameMismatch = true,
                                 KeepHttpConnectionAlive = true,
                                 SupportHttpStatusCodeContinue = true,
                                 UnfoldHttpHeaders = true,
                             },
-                            EnvelopeSettings = new AzureNextGen.Logic.Latest.Inputs.AS2EnvelopeSettingsArgs
+                            EnvelopeSettings = new AzureNextGen.Logic.Inputs.AS2EnvelopeSettingsArgs
                             {
                                 AutogenerateFileName = true,
                                 FileNameTemplate = "Test",